 Great Books (10th Grade)

-In this course, students will read excerpts of essays, novels, and articles written by some of the greatest writers and thinkers, from antiquity to modern times, in the Western tradition.
+In this course, students will read excerpts of essays, novels, and articles written by a diverse array of great writers throughout the history of literature.
 Utilizing a seminar approach to facilitate discussion, students will explore the meaning, ethics, and motives of these authors, as well as seek to examine the connections between their own personal and cultural knowledge, popular/mass media knowledge, and mainstream academic knowledge, especially in considering the power of texts to transform society.
-Students will complete three to four formally drafted essays each semester, as well as sit for several exams covering specified units of study.
+Students will complete three to four formally drafted essays each semester, as well as sit for exams covering specified units of study.
 Students will also be expected to submit less formally written pieces focusing on other aspects of class.
-These pieces will take the form of blogs and written journal responses.
-Regular vocabulary and grammar lessons will augment the class.

 AP English Language & Composition

 AP English Language & Composition is designed to mirror a college-level composition class.
 Its primary goal is to help students “write effectively and confidently in the college course across the curriculum and in their professional and public lives” (The College Board, AP English Course Description, May 2007, May 2008, p.
 6).
 In this course, students will strive to become critical readers, analytical writers, and successful communicators.